-- 2.9.3.4.4.2.1 If a mixture is formed by diluting another classified mixture or a substance with a diluent which has an equivalent or lower aquatic hazard classification than the least toxic original component and which is not expected to affect the aquatic hazards of other components, then the mixture shall be classified as equivalent to the original mixture or substance. - 2.9.3.4.4.2.2 If a mixture is formed by diluting another classified mixture or a substance with water or other totally non-toxic material, the toxicity of the mixture shall be calculated from the original mixture or substance. - 2.9.3.4.4.3 Batching - 2.9.3.4.4.3.1 The aquatic hazard classification of one production batch of a complex mixture shall be assumed to be substantially equivalent to that of another production batch of the same commercial product and produced by or under the control of the same manufacturer, unless there is reason to believe there is significant variation such that the aquatic hazard classification of the batch has changed.
-If the latter occurs, new classification is necessary. - 2.9.3.4.4.4 Concentration of mixtures which are classified with the most severe classification categories (chronic I and acute I) - 2.9.3.4.4.4.1 If a mixture is classified as chronic I and/or acute I, and components of the mixture which are classified as chronic I and/or acute I are further concentrated, the more concentrated mixture shall be classified with the same classification category as the original mixture without additional testing. - 2.9.3.4.4.5 Interpolation within one toxicity category - 2.9.3.4.4.5.1 If mixtures A and B are in the same classification category and mixture C is made in which the toxicologically active components have concentrations intermediate to those in mixtures A and B, then mixture C shall be in the same category as A and B. Note that the identity of the components is the same in all three mixtures - 2.9.3.4.4.6 Substantially similar mixtures - 2.9.3.4.4.6.1 Given the following: - (a) Two mixtures: - (i) A + B - (ii) C + B; - (b) The concentration of component B is the same in both mixtures; - (c) The concentration of component A in mixture (i) equals that of component C in mixture (ii); - (d) Classification for A and C are available and are the same, i.e. they are in the same hazard category and are not expected to affect the aquatic toxicity of B, then there shall be no need to test mixture (ii) if mixture (i) is already characterised by testing and both mixtures are classified in the same category.
+- 2.9.3.4.4.2.1 Where a new mixture is formed by diluting a tested mixture or a substance with a diluent which has an equivalent or lower aquatic hazard classification than the least toxic original ingredient and which is not expected to affect the aquatic hazards of other ingredients, then the resulting mixture shall be classified as equivalent to the original tested mixture or substance.
+Alternatively, the method explained in 2.9.3.4.5 may be applied. - 2.9.3.4.4.2.2 If a mixture is formed by diluting another classified mixture or a substance with water or other totally non-toxic material, the toxicity of the mixture shall be calculated from the original mixture or substance. - 2.9.3.4.4.3 Batching - 2.9.3.4.4.3.1 The aquatic hazard classification of a tested production batch of a mixture shall be assumed to be substantially equivalent to that of another untested production batch of the same commercial product when produced by or under the control of the same manufacturer, unless there is reason to believe there is significant variation such that the aquatic hazard classification of the untested batch has changed.
+If the latter occurs, new classification is necessary. - 2.9.3.4.4.4 Concentration of mixtures which are classified with the most severe classification categories (Chronic 1 and Acute 1) - 2.9.3.4.4.4.1 If a tested mixture is classified as Chronic 1 and/or Acute 1, and the ingredients of the mixture which are classified as Chronic 1 and/or Acute 1 are further concentrated, the more concentrated untested mixture shall be classified with the same classification category as the original tested mixture without additional testing. - 2.9.3.4.4.5 Interpolation within one toxicity category - 2.9.3.4.4.5.1 For three mixtures (A, B and C) with identical ingredients, where mixtures A and B have been tested and are in the same toxicity category, and where untested mixture C has the same toxicologically active ingredients as mixtures A and B but has concentrations of toxicologically active ingredients intermediate to the concentrations in mixtures A and B, then mixture C is assumed to be in the same category as A and B. - 2.9.3.4.4.6 Substantially similar mixtures - 2.9.3.4.4.6.1 Given the following: - (a) Two mixtures:

+- (i) A + B - (ii) C + B; - (b) The concentration of ingredient B is essentially the same in both mixtures; - (c) The concentration of ingredient A in mixture (i) equals that of ingredient C in mixture (ii); - (d) Data on aquatic hazards for A and C are available and are substantially equivalent, i.e. they are in the same hazard category and are not expected to affect the aquatic toxicity of B.